Star Trek: Starfleet Academy

-Star Trek: Starfleet Academy is an upcoming American television series created by Gaia Violo for the streaming service Paramount+.
-It is intended to be the 12th Star Trek series and part of executive producer Alex Kurtzman's expanded Star Trek Universe.
-Set in the 32nd century, the far-future time period that was introduced in the series Star Trek: Discovery (2017–2024), Starfleet Academy follows the first new class of Starfleet cadets in over a century as they come of age and train to be officers.
+Star Trek: Starfleet Academy is an American television series created by Gaia Violo for the streaming service Paramount+.
+It is the 12th Star Trek series and part of executive producer Alex Kurtzman's expanded Star Trek Universe.
+Set in the 32nd century, the far-future time period that was introduced in the later seasons of the series Star Trek: Discovery (2017–2024), Starfleet Academy follows the first new class of Starfleet cadets in over a century as they come of age and train to be officers.

-Sandro Rosta, Karim Diané, Kerrice Brooks, George Hawkins, and Bella Shepard portray Starfleet Academy cadets, starring alongside Holly Hunter, Zoë Steiner, Robert Picardo, Tig Notaro, and Oded Fehr.
+Sandro Rosta, Karim Diané, Kerrice Brooks, George Hawkins, and Bella Shepard portray Starfleet Academy cadets, starring alongside Holly Hunter and Zoë Steiner, as well as Tig Notaro and Oded Fehr, who are reprising their roles from Discovery, and Robert Picardo returning as the character of the Doctor from Star Trek: Voyager.
 Versions of a Starfleet Academy-based series were in development for years before it received an official series order in March 2023, with Kurtzman and Noga Landau as showrunners.
-Production on the first season took place from August 2024 to February 2025 at Pinewood Toronto Studios in Toronto, Canada, and production on the second season began in August 2025.
+Production on the first season took place from August 2024 to February 2025 at Pinewood Toronto Studios in Toronto, Canada, with production of the second season following from August 2025 to February 2026.

-Star Trek: Starfleet Academy is scheduled to premiere on the streaming service Paramount+ on January 15, 2026, with its first two episodes.
-The other eight episodes of the first season will be released weekly until March 12.
+Star Trek: Starfleet Academy premiered on the streaming service Paramount+ on January 15, 2026, with its first two episodes.
+The other eight episodes of the first season were released weekly through March 12.
+Despite receiving generally favorable critic reviews, the series was the subject of review bombing upon its initial release.
+In March 2026, CBS and Paramount+ announced that the upcoming second season, which is expected to premiere in 2027, would be the series' last.